 Most of the time though this is not the case as many customer service programs fall into the under 100 seat range.
 I personally would not want my 20-100 seat program at a site with 1000 seats.
 In my observations, your program will fall through the cracks and you will become frustrated.
 You probably want to look at a company that has 500 seats or less to give your program the time it deserves.

 2. Track Record of Management– What has the management team done?
 Are they experts in your business type.
 There are many different niche call centers out there that “specialize” in everything from financial service to IT to retail.
 Make sure you have a comfort level with the management of the call center that they understand your business type.

 3. Client Support Method– Client support is one of the most important points that you need to feel comfortable on.
-Some call centers, like ours, make sure that you have a one point client services manager to help you with all your needs be it production, IT, reporting….Many larger call centers have clients call into the call center manager on the floor for issues.
+Some call centers, like ours, make sure that you have a one-point client services manager to help you with all your needs be it production, IT, reporting….Many larger call centers have clients call into the call center manager on the floor for issues.
 Some have you call in and put in trouble tickets!
-I am in the group that believes all programs deserve a center where issues can be dealt with 24/7 by a voice what understands your program.
+I am in the group that believes all programs deserve a center where issues can be dealt with 24/7 by a voice that understands your program.

 5. Proper Technology- Make sure you have a baseline thought as to what your program may need from a technical standpoint and then make sure the call center has at least that in their arsenal.
 Will you need call recording, virtual queues (queue callbacks), private client monitoring, speech analytics capability, chatbots?
 Are they a multi-channel facility (voice, chat, email, self-service options…)?
-Do they have onsite programmers or do they outsource programing?
-Can they handle any screen, CTI and connectivity issues?
+Do they have onsite programmers or do they outsource programming?
+Can they handle any screen, CTI, and connectivity issues?

 The call center of today is a high tech business.
 Make sure the call center you choose is up to date with current technologies.
 There is no excuse not to be.